 Agricultural Resource Management Specialists

-Agricultural Resource Management Specialists (ARMS) are the field enforcement agents for the Agricultural Resource Management (ARM) Division.
+Agricultural Resource Management Specialists (ARMS) are the field enforcement agents for the Agrichemical and Plant Industry Division.
 These agents enforce the state laws and regulations that pertain to Feed, Seed, Fertilizer, Pesticides and certain aspects of Agricultural Water Quality in the State of Vermont.
 They are Matt Wood (supervisor and northwest territory), Bethany Creaser (northeast territory), Dominique Golliot (southwest territory) and Douglas Johnstone (southeast territory).

-To register complaints about the use or sale of pesticides, please contact the Agricultural Resource Management Division at 802-828-3482, or 828-6531.
-If you have concerns, it is very important that you call as soon as possible and provide as many details as you can in order for us to initiate an investigation.
+To register complaints about the use or sale of pesticides, please contact the Agrichemical & Plant Industry Division at 802-828-2431 or electronically.
+It is very important that you call as soon as possible and provide as many details as you can in order for us to initiate an investigation.